JulianoKosloski/uni_intro_prog/README.md

 # uni_intro_prog
-Repository for university projects (Intro to programming with Python).
+Repository for university projects (Intro to programming with Python)